History of tea: United Kingdom

-In China, the Qing dynasty Qianlong Emperor wrote to King George III in response to the MaCartney Mission's request for trade in 1793: "Our Celestial Empire possesses all things in prolific abundance and lacks no product within its borders.
+In China, the Qing dynasty Qianlong Emperor wrote to King George III in response to the Macartney Mission's request for trade in 1793: "Our Celestial Empire possesses all things in prolific abundance and lacks no product within its borders.
 There is therefore no need to import the manufactures of outside barbarians in exchange for our own produce."
-Tea had to be paid in silver bullion, and critics of the tea trade at this time would point to the damage caused to Britain's wealth by this loss of bullion.
-As a way to generate the silver needed as payment for tea, Britain began exporting opium from the traditional growing regions of British India (in present-day Pakistan and Afghanistan) into China.
-Although opium use in China had a long history, the British importation of opium increased fivefold between 1821 and 1837, and usage of the drug became more widespread across Chinese society.
-The Qing government attitude towards opium, which was often ambivalent, hardened because of the social problems created by drug use and took serious measures to curtail importation of opium in 1838–39.
+Tea had to be paid in silver bullion, and to generate the silver, Britain began supplying opium from the traditional growing regions of British India (in present-day Pakistan and Afghanistan) for smuggling into China.
+Although opium use in China had a long history as medicine, but the new practice of smoking increased demand.
+Imports increased fivefold between 1821 and 1837.
+The Qing government attitudes hardened because of the fiscal and social problems opium created and the court took serious measures to curtail importation of opium in 1838–39.

 Tea had become an important source of tax revenue for the British Empire, and the banning of the opium trade and thus the creation of funding issues for tea importers was one of the main causes of the First Opium War.

-While waging war on China was one of Britain's tactics, it also began to use India for growing tea.
-After tea plants were smuggled out of China, plantations were established in areas such as Darjeeling, Assam, and Ceylon.
 As an attempt to circumvent its dependence on Chinese tea, the East India Company sent Scottish botanist Robert Fortune to China to purchase and bring out of China tea plants, which were then taken to India.
 With the exception of a few plants which survived in established Indian gardens, most of the Chinese tea plants Fortune introduced in the north-western provinces of India perished.
 Due to the British preference and fashion for a strong dark tea brew, which was discovered to be best made from the native varieties of tea plant in India Assam subspecies (Camellia sinensis var. assamica), it proved more important for the development of production there.
 However the technology and knowledge that was brought from China was instrumental in the later flourishing of the Indian tea industry in Assam and Sri Lanka.

-Tea remained very important in Britain's global trade, contributing in part to Britain's global dominance by the end of the 18th century.
-To this day tea is seen worldwide as a symbol of 'Britishness', but also to some, as a symbol of old British colonialism.
+From 1940 to 1952 tea was rationed but coffee was exempted.